ThomasLatham/markdown-pdf-plus/README.md

-# markdown-resume-suite README
+# markdown-pdf-plus README

-This is the README for your extension "markdown-resume-suite".
+This is the README for your extension "markdown-pdf-plus".
 After writing up a brief description, we recommend including the following sections.

 ## Features